 The following is a result that seems to be well understood by many but, since a reference could not be found, we provide a proof here.

 \begin{proposition} Let $f:U \to \C$ be non-constant and analytic on open connected $U \subset \C$.
 Suppose that $E \subset U$ is uniformly perfect.
 Then $f(E)$ is uniformly perfect. \end{proposition}

-The following result follows from Lemma~\ref{LemRoundAnn} and the fact that \textit{locally} non-constant analytic maps are either conformal or behave like $z \mapsto z^k$ for some $k \in \N$, which can distort the modulus of an annulus by at most a factor of $k$.
-We leave the details to the reader noting, however, that one may follow the style of argument used to prove Proposition~3.1 of~\cite{FalkStankewitz}.
+This result follows from the fact that \textit{locally} non-constant analytic maps are either conformal or behave like $z \mapsto z^k$ for some $k \in \N$, which can distort the modulus of an annulus by at most a factor of $k$.

 \begin{proof} The local behavior of non-constant analytic maps clearly implies that, since $E$ is perfect, so is $f(E)$.
 We now suppose towards a contradiction that $f(E)$ is not uniformly perfect.
 Hence there exists true annuli $A_n=\mathrm{Ann}(w_n;r_n, R_n)$ which separate $f(E)$ with $R_n/r_n \to \infty$.

 By Lemma~\ref{LemRoundAnn}, we may assume each $w_n \in f(E)$.
 Since $f(E)$ is perfect, it follows that $R_n \to 0$ (see, e.g., Lemma 2.7 of~\cite{RS4}).